microsoft/Windows-Machine-Learning/Samples/SqueezeNetObjectDetection/Desktop/cpp/README.md

   model run took 31 ticks
-  tabby, tabby cat with confidence of 0.931461 Egyptian cat with confidence of 0.065307
-  Persian cat with confidence of 0.000193
+  tabby, tabby cat with confidence of 0.931461 Egyptian cat with confidence of 0.065307 tiger cat with confidence of 0.002927
   ```

 ## License